nishant696/Revenue-insights-in-hospitality-domain/README.md

 1. **date**: This column represents the dates present in May, June, and July.
 2. **mmm yy**: This column represents the date in the format of mmm yy (monthname year).
-3. **week no**: This column represents the unique week number for that particular date.
+3. **Week no**: This column represents the unique week number for that particular date.
 4. **day_type**: This column represents whether the given day is Weekend or Weekday.

 ### Column Description for dim_hotels: